bonfire-networks/bonfire-app/README.md

 ## Copyright and License

-VoxPublica content publishing platform

-Copyright (c) 2020 VoxPublica Contributors
+Copyright (c) 2020 Bonfire, VoxPublica, and CommonsPub Contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as